PITAMED Operational Group: Sustainable pitaya cultivation in Spain

 Finally, the optimum point of ripening will be established and protocols will be established for harvesting, handling, packaging and conservation, which guarantee the quality of the fruit at its destination, highlighting the health benefits thanks to the presence of bioactive compounds.

-- Establishment of more suitable structures and management systems for the sustainable production of pitaya in the different production areas.
+- Establishment of more appropriate structures and management systems for sustainable pitaya production in the various producing areas.

-- Irrigation and fertilization recommendations to improve the sustainability of farms and development of a digital tool for their management.
+- Irrigation and fertilization recommendations to improve farm sustainability and the development of a digital tool for their management.

-- Recommendations-guide for integrated pest and disease control in crops, digital tool for their management.
+- Recommendations-guides for integrated pest and disease control in crops, a digital tool for their management.

-- Establishment of criteria for pruning fruit and thinning reproductive structures to improve fruit yields and quality and modify production dates.
+- Establishment of fruit-bearing pruning criteria and thinning of reproductive structures to improve fruit yield and quality and modify production dates.

-- Definition of harvesting criteria, post-harvest handling and processing that extend shelf life.
+- Defining harvesting criteria, post-harvest handling, and processing to extend shelf life.

 - Evaluation of outdoor and greenhouse production systems under mesh and plastic and conduction systems.

-- Establishing the photoperiod and base temperature for budding and floral development of pitaya in cultivation chambers.
-Managing pitaya flowering by extending the photoperiod with artificial light.
+- Managing pitaya flowering by extending the photoperiod with artificial light.

-- Study of the time of harvest on quality and post-harvest life.
-Protocol for processing pitaya fruit (IV range).
+- Study of harvest timing on quality and post-harvest shelf life.
+Protocol for processing pitaya fruit (fresh-cut).

 - Develop environmentally sustainable cultivation techniques in different agroclimatic environments, incorporating digital tools.

-- Increase yields and crop quality and extend the harvesting and marketing period by managing flowering and pollination.
+- Increase crop yields and quality and extend the harvest and marketing period by managing flowering and pollination.

-- Coordinator name: ASSOCIATION OF ORGANIZATIONS OF FRUIT AND VEGETABLE PRODUCERS OF ALMERÍA, COEXPHAL
+- Coordinator/entity name: ASSOCIATION OF FRUIT AND VEGETABLE PRODUCER ORGANIZATIONS OF ALMERÍA, COEXPHAL

 - Postal address: CARRETERA DE RONDA 11 1ºE 04004 ALMERÍA